immansha/Duo/README.md

-#Duo Drift — Personal Band Website
+Duo Drift — Personal Band Website

-> A bold, interactive, and immersive frontend website for our band **Echo Drift** — built using modern HTML, CSS, JS and scroll animations.
+A bold, interactive, and immersive frontend website for our band **Echo Drift** — built using modern HTML, CSS, JS and scroll animations.
-> Designed with soul.
+Designed with soul.
 Coded with rhythm.
 Deployed for the world.

----

-##About the Project
+About the Project

-**Echo Drift** is a personal portfolio site crafted for a band with a vision.
+Duo Drift is a personal portfolio site crafted for a band with a vision.
 We adapted a creative agency template and transformed it into a digital home that:

 - Tells our story